electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

     <figcaption><h4>Audi A6 Avant e-tron concept</h4></figcaption>
 </figure>

-Audi A6 e-tron will be available with S-line exterior, black optics, black windows, virtual mirrors, panoramic roof, several wheels to choose from with sizes from 19" to 22", many different colors including the possibility for Audi exclusive colors making it possible to create your unique design.
+Audi A6 e-tron is available with S-line exterior, black optics, black windows, virtual mirrors, panoramic roof, several wheels to choose from with sizes from 19" to 21", many different colors including the possibility for Audi exclusive colors making it possible to create your unique design.

 ## Interior